OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-16.md

 Moses said, “Eat it today, because today is a Sabbath to the Lord.
 You will not find any of it on the ground today.

 ## Exodus 16:26
-Six days you are to gather it, but on the seventh day, the Sabbath, there will not be any.”
+For six days you are to gather it, but on the seventh day, the Sabbath, there will not be any.”

 ## Exodus 16:27
 Nevertheless, some of the people went out on the seventh day to gather it, but they found none.